If you didn’t know, yes you need to season/cure your Pit Boss Electric Smoker before you start cooking with it.

-You can wash it down by using another cloth or sponge and wiping the areas that you have wiped with the detergent.
+You can wash it down by using another cloth or sponge and wiping the areas you have wiped with the detergent.

-You can also help to dry it with another dry cloth but it is recommended to just leave it to air because the cloth might leave some residue.
+You can also help dry it with another dry cloth, but I recommend leaving it to air because the cloth might leave some residue.

 3. Coat the Interior with Oil

 You do not need to overdo this step.
-A light and a thin coating of oil will be enough for the smoker and you shall see no drippings from the oil.
+A light and a thin coating of oil will be enough for the smoker, and you shall see no drippings from the oil.